gschiralli/Rest-Inn-React-App/README.md

 # Setup project locally

-Clone this repo and install all dependencies using
+Clone this repo and install all dependencies by running:
 ### `npm i`